 So moving forward 12 months and I’ve just presented my thinking on this challenge.
 As I shared with today’s participants in the seminar, this is the beginning of linking ideas and very much a work in progress.
 The best way to be I think, as this openness allows for such wonderful rich conversations pre, during and post.

 Ideas are flowing.
-And I now share my slides (https://www.slideshare.net/NarelleLemon/slideshelf), the audio, and the context of the seminar with an invitation for thoughts to be shared by you.
+And I now share my slides (https://www.slideshare.net/NarelleLemon/slideshelf), and the context of the seminar with an invitation for thoughts to be shared by you.

 Background to my thinking of this presentation: